SiEPIC/openEBL-2024-07-Si-Heaters/README.md

 - The Canadian Silicon Photonics Foundry, <a href="https://siepic.ca/fabrication/">SiEPICfab</a>, presents the open electron beam lithography (EBL) fabrication process, where former and current students of <a href="https://siepic.ca/education/">SiEPIC</a> workshops and courses can submit their design for manufacturing and testing.
 - More details about <a href="https://siepic.ca/openEBL/">openEBL</a>.
 - The previous submission was in [February 2024](https://github.com/SiEPIC/openEBL-2024-02-Si-Heaters).
+- Submission deadline: August 1, 2024

 # Fabrication process: Passive Silicon + Heaters
 ## Technical summary: